Loading. Please wait.

 Inclusion

-We create an inclusive environment where we can be best ourselves and experience the full richness of our colleagues
+We create an inclusive environment where we can be our best selves and experience the full richness of our colleagues

 Our EDI Action Plan

-• EDI Steering Group - a group that meets to encourage and incorporate employee voices on how to best promote and practice equity, diversity and inclusion within Place2Be
+• EDI Steering Group - a group that meets to encourage and incorporate employee voices on how to best promote and practice equity, diversity and inclusion within Place2Be employee support networks

 Our position on gender identity